01Obsidian

 Host websites directly on the blockchain.
-Obsidian's message payload supports any binary format—HTML, CSS, JavaScript, images, and more.
+Obsidian message payload supports any binary format.
+HTML, CSS, JavaScript, images, and more.
 Finalized, censorship-resistant web publishing with archive-backed retrieval.

-Obsidian's message payload field is opaque bytes—the protocol doesn't interpret the content.
+Obsidian message payload field is opaque bytes.
+The protocol does not interpret the content.
 This means you can store any data format, including complete web pages.

 Convert your HTML, CSS, or JavaScript to bytes.
 Optionally compress with gzip for larger files.